nozomail/zmk-config-totem/readme.md

 - the keyboard should now appear as a mass storage device
 - drag'n'drop the `totem_left-seeeduino_xiao_ble-zmk.uf2` file from the archive onto the storage device
 - repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.
+- The keymap image was generated using https://keymap-drawer.streamlit.app/ and loading the `totem.keymap` file under the 'Parse from ZMK keymap' button.